Paley-Wiener Theorem for Probabilistic Frames: Mathematical Preliminaries

+This is of interest even if we are only concerned with finite frames, since the $2$-Wasserstein distance can quantify the distance between probabilistic frames induced by finite frames of different cardinalities.
+If $\gamma^* \in \Gamma(\mu, \nu)$ is an optimizer for $ W_2(\mu,\nu)$, then $\gamma^*$ is called an optimal transport coupling for $ W_2(\mu,\nu)$.

-One can also reconstruct a signal by tight probabilistic frames and \textit{probabilistic dual frames} which are also known as transport duals \cite{wickman2014optimal}.
-Note that every transport dual is a probabilistic frame.
+Similar to frames, one can reconstruct a signal using tight probabilistic frames and \textit{probabilistic dual frames}.
+It has been shown that every probabilistic dual frame (also known as transport dual) is a probabilistic frame \cite{wickman2014optimal, wickman2017duality}.